LTUC/amman-dotnet-401d2/Curriculum/Class09/facilitator/Resources/Recursion.md

 ### Exercises

 1. Reverse a String
-2. write a method to generate a string of n asterisks.
+1. Write a method to generate a string of n asterisks.
 Then write a recursive function to generate triangles pointing different directions.
-3. Traverse a Linked List using recursion
+1. Traverse a Linked List using recursion
-4. Determine if a string is a palindrome
+1. Determine if a string is a palindrome